openearth/sandbox-fm/README.rst

 -------

 sandbox-fm --help
-sandbox-fm calibrate  calibrate the sandbox by selecting both 4... sandbox-fm record     record 10 frames, for testing sandbox-fm run        Console script for sandbox_fm sandbox-fm view       view raw kinect images
+sandbox-fm calibrate  calibrate the sandbox by selecting a quad in the box, a quad in the model and a high and low point. sandbox-fm record     record 10 frames, for testing sandbox-fm run        run the sandbox program. sandbox-fm view       view raw kinect images